-Deciding on size of implant can be one of the most challenging parts of planning your breast implant exchange procedure.
-Factors such as chest width, body size, native breast tissue and anatomy factor into selecting the perfect implants for you.
+Deciding on the size of implants can be one of the most challenging parts of planning your breast implant exchange procedure.
+Factors such as chest width, body size, native breast tissue and anatomy can all factor into selecting the perfect implants for you.
 The traditional model for selecting breast implant size would be to hand a patient a variety of breast implant sizes and estimate which implant size would give the patient the desired bra cup size.
-At The Naderi Center we offer patients 3D imaging technology to help them better select the correct implant size.
+At The Naderi Center, we offer patients 3D imaging technology to help them better select the correct implant size.
 Photos of you will be taken and then imaged with different implant sizes.
-This allows you to see in a type of virtual reality what your figure would look like from a variety of angles with the selected breast implants.
-This technology is so powerful that on many instances patients will select to deflate their saline implants prior to surgery in order to undergo the 3D imaging.
+This allows you to see through virtual reality what your figure would look like from a variety of angles with the selected breast implants.
+This technology is so powerful that in many instances, patients will select to deflate their saline implants prior to surgery in order to undergo the 3D imaging.

 CHOICE 3: Shape

-Yes there is more than one breast implant shape and even in the realm of round implants there exist implants that vary their consistency to create volume in different parts of the breast implant.
+Yes, there is more than one breast implant shape.
+Even in the realm of round implants, there exist implants that vary their consistency to create volume in different parts of the breast implant.

 Anatomical Shaped or “teardrop-like”

-Designed originally for breast reconstruction patients because their downward sloped apperance was more natural appearing.
+This shape was designed originally for breast reconstruction patients because their downward sloped appearance was more natural appearing.
 Today anatomical implants are selected by many patients who desire a more more tapered look to the breasts.
-Especially with thin patients, placinga round implant make appear “fake” or “plastic.”
+Especially with thin patients, placing a round implant may appear “fake” or “plastic.”
 The main concern with these implants is if they rotate within the created breast pocket, causing the breast to appear abnormal.
-An experienced surgeon with anatomical implants is able to adjust a proper breast pocket so to minimize the risk of breast implant rotation.
+An experienced surgeon with anatomical implants is able to adjust a proper breast pocket to minimize the risk of breast implant rotation.

 Round Shaped Implants

 Round implants by nature have increased upper pole volume or fullness, thus giving patients a more “perkier” chest.
 There is no risk of rotation with round implants.
-Even with round implants the new generation implants have a more cohesive structure to them that allows for varying levels of gel firmness.
-For example, the largest manufacturer of breast implants in the United States, Mentor offers five different types of gel implants classified under MENTOR® MemoryGel™: Moderate Plus, High Profile, Ultra High Profile, Moderate Plus Xtra and High Profile Xtra.
+Even with round implants, the new generation implants have a more cohesive structure to them that allows for varying levels of gel firmness.
+For example, the largest manufacturer of breast implants in the United States offers five different types of gel implants, classified under MENTOR® MemoryGel™: Moderate Plus, High Profile, Ultra High Profile, Moderate Plus Xtra and High Profile Xtra.